 Please note: Please note: From November 2016, Research Services has advised all successful grant recipients that they will need to attach a Data Management Plan to the Research Funding Acceptance (RFA) e-form in Research Master.
 This will count as having submitted the form.

-If you are unsure about your answers to the questions, discuss with your supervisor or colleagues, check the other pages in this guide or view the slides from the University Libraries/CaRST session, Preparing your Research Data Management Plan
+If you are unsure about your answers to the questions, discuss with your supervisor or colleagues, check the other pages in this guide or complete the online course Managing your Research Data.

 Managing your Research Data

 Managing your Research Data is a comprehensive online course to help you with preparing, organising, analysing, keeping and sharing your digital research data .
 The module is designed primarily for research students, and parts will also be useful for research supervisors and researchers new to the University.

 The course attracts 2 CaRST points once HDRs complete it and upload a Data Management Worksheet.
 The worksheet forms the basis of your Data Management Plan which is due at 6 months and at completion of your candidature.
 You can enrol directly or via the CaRST website.